Aleem al-Razee

-Aleem al-Razee was a Bangladeshi lawyer and politician.
+Abdul Aleem al-Razee was a Bangladeshi lawyer and politician.

 Early life

-Razee was born in 1925 in Karatia in Nagarpur Upazila, Tangail District, East Bengal, British India.
-He completed a M.A. and a law degree from University of Calcutta.
-He earned a PhD from the University of London.
+al-Razee was born in 1925 in Karatia in Nagarpur Upazila, Tangail District, East Bengal, British India.
+He completed a M.A. and LL.B from University of Calcutta.
+He earned PhD from the University of London.

 Career

-From 1949 to 1953, Razee was the chairman of the Muslim Welfare Association, London.
+From 1949 to 1953, al-Razee was the chairman of the Muslim Welfare Association, London.
 He worked as the editor of The Oriental Times based in London.
-In 1953, he returned from London and joined the Dhaka High Court as a lawyer.
+In 1953, he returned from London and joined the Dhaka High Court as an advocate.
 In 1965, he was elected to the National Assembly of Pakistan from Mymensingh-1 as an independent candidate.